Contact Lens Care

 Antihistamine eye drops and oral medicines can treat eye pain caused by allergies.

-Corticosteroids may be used to treat severe infections such as anterior uveitis (iritis) and optic neuritis.
+Corticosteroids may be used to treat severe inflammation such as anterior uveitis (iritis) and optic neuritis.

 In rare cases, surgery is required to repair any damage caused by a foreign body in the eye or a chemical burn.
 Laser treatment is sometimes needed for those with glaucoma to improve drainage of the eye.